stevencombs/retrocombs.github.io/_posts/2019/2019-06-02-set-up-ender3.md

 The next day and I've already found issues.
 I was trying to print some upgrades and found that the base layer of my prints would not stick.
 I believe my build surface has already cupped in the middle.
 I cannot level the bed to get a good layer of filament down.
 While leveling is perfect underneath the spring levelers, when I move to the middle of the bed, there is too much room between the bed and the print nozzle.

 After some research, this seems to be common.
 Especially if you bend the build surface to remove a print; which I have been doing.
 WARNING to new users, don't do that!
 The fix is to get a new build surface.
-I'm going to order a [Creality glass build surface](https://www.amazon.com/gp/product/B07DS2LZF1/ref=as_li_ss_tl?ie=UTF8&psc=1&linkCode=sl1&tag=stevenccom-20&linkId=9bf5df419865628287842890eb6dd9a3&language=en_US) to replace it.
+I'm going to order a [Creality glass build surface (#Ad)](https://www.amazon.com/gp/product/B07DS2LZF1/ref=as_li_ss_tl?ie=UTF8&psc=1&linkCode=sl1&tag=stevenccom-20&linkId=9bf5df419865628287842890eb6dd9a3&language=en_US) to replace it.
 Glass will not warp and is recommended by many online.
 I'll let you know how it goes.
 Until it arrives, I have been able to print smaller objects.
 I modify the location of the model on the build surface, in Cura, to one of the quadrants of the build surface where there is less warping.
 That works so far.
 I am printing a 3D printer upgrade part while I type.

 I've learned a whole lot more about my printer since my previous post as well as what I should and shouldn't do in the future.
 The build surface issue would have happened eventually.
 It is just a shame that Creality doesn't just include a glass build surface by default.
 The fact that I have to purchase another build surface adds an extra $20 to the total cost.
 Disappointing.
 As long as that solution works, I feel I can still be happy with my purchase.